advocations/skype/Skype/Trusted-Application-API/docs/AnonymousMeetingJoin.md

     Request to join "https://meet.lync.com/contoso/testuser/1SD8D0WZ"
     ```

-4. The Service Application talks to the **Trusted Application API** using the discovery and authentication mechanism described [here](./AuthenticationAndAuthorization.md).
+4. The Service Application talks to the **Trusted Application API** endpoints using the [discovery](./DiscoveryForServiceApplications.md) and [authentication](./AuthenticationAndAuthorization.md) mechanism.

+   >Note: All the **Trusted Application API** endpoints require authentication using **OAuth token**.
+Please refer [Azure Active Directory - Service to Service calls using Client Credentials](./AADS2S.md) for more information on how to get a OAuth Token.

     - The Service Application gets an anonymous application token, and a discover url, when it passes in the meeting url to the AnonApplicationsToken endpoint of the **Trusted Application API**.
 The flow is as follow:

         1. **Discovery**
             - Discover request - The Service Application also known as SaaS application(SA) discovers the location of the **Trusted Application API**.
+This GET request must be authenticated with a valid **OAuth token**.

                  ```
                 GET https://api.skypeforbusiness.com/platformservice/discover